-- ensure that all supervisors understand that their supervisory role continues in the evening - use down-time in the evening or at the beginning of the day to brief the Trip on the planned activities for the day to come - apply the advice contained in "Remote Supervision" above, adapted as necessary, if it is felt reasonable to allow the Trip some time without close supervision - occupy the Trip with mildly active, non-academic activities in the evening, e.g. quizzes, team challenges, led-walks.
+- ensure that all supervisors understand that their supervisory role continues in the evening - apply the advice contained in "Remote Supervision" above, adapted as necessary, if it is felt reasonable to allow the Trip some time without close supervision - occupy the Trip with mildly active, non-academic activities in the evening, e.g. quizzes, team challenges, led-walks.